lars-t-hansen/Jobanalyzer/sonalyze/MANUAL.md

 ### Systems

-The output can be controlled with `--loadfmt`.
+The output can be controlled with `--fmt`.
 The default output format is `datetime,cpu,mem,gpu,vmem,gpus`.
 Unless a single host is explicitly selected with `--host` then the host name is printed on a separate line before the data for the host.